Are you struggling to generate leads for your business? I’m about to show you a way to do that easily, using high-quality content.

 From there, your subscribers will be expecting to receive regular updates that are richer, more valuable and actionable on a regular basis.

 Most people send out emails twice a week.
 Some email marketers and organizations prefer to do it once a week.
 The choice is yours.
+But choose a media marketing method and stick with it so you can measure success.

 But, communicate at least once a week, so that your subscribers will not forget about you.
 The objective of a follow-up email is to get subscribers to open and read it.